 - 1. The pharmaceutical product is approved by the U.S. Food and Drug Administration for marketing in the U.S. - 2.
 The formulary placement and medication coverage policy recommendations are based on the principles of evidence-based medicine, which is a review of scientific evidence from peer-reviewed published medical literature. - a.
-Multi-center, randomized, prospective clinical trial results published in the peer-reviewed literature demonstrating the treatment to be at least as safe and effective as other established modalities of therapy are considered as best evidence. - b.
-In absence of randomized controlled trials, lesser level of evidence, such as observational studies, medical society guidelines, and accepted community standard of practice will be considered.
+Multi-center, randomized, prospective clinical trial results published in the peer-reviewed literature demonstrating the treatment to be at least as safe and effective as other established modalities of therapy are considered as best evidence. - In the absence of randomized controlled trials, medical society guidelines, expert opinion, and accepted community standard of practice will be considered.